kennanmell/Handoff/README.md

 There are two seperate users for our app, one representing an organization and one representing a community member.

+As of the zero feature release, the app has no functionality and the only thing you can do with the application is to type in a textbox.
+However, for the future the following explains how to use our software.

 Organization: Upon logging in using their organizations username/password, the app will display a Create Request button will take the user to a display where they can title their request, add keywords, and add a description, and then post the request to our request database.
 The organization should also have all the functionality of the community member.
 Organizations will be given a username/password by us until we design an automatic authentication system.

 Community Member: Users can log in through connecting Handoff to their Facebook.
 They can then select to view organization's requests either through a feed or a map and switch between them by pressing the button that represent the mode that the user is not already using.
 Alternatively, they can search for specific keywords through or search feature.
 Once they find an organization through some method, they can click on that organizations name to be taken to the organizations page, which the user can then subscribe to.